DistributedProofreaders/dproofreaders/SETUP/UNICODE.md

 * Medievalist supplement - for transcription/analysis of medieval writings
 * Semitic and Indic transcriptions - Romanized forms of Arabic, Hebrew, Sanskrit
 * Symbols collection - Astronomical, Music, Zodiac and Apothecary symbols
+* Math symbols - Commonly used mathematical symbols not in Basic Latin

 All character suites can be viewed using the [All Character Suites](../tools/charsuites.php) page.